MedUnes/97/README.md

 ### [3- Ask, “What Would the User Do?”
 (You Are Not the User) (Giles Kolborne)](#3) :+1:

 * Users think differently than programmers: this is a fact
-* A good approach to "explore" their minds is to ask them to perform simple tasks ** in a non-technical words** [*User Story*? ] (ex:calculate the expenses), and watch how they do them.
+* A good approach to "explore" their minds is to ask them to perform simple tasks **in non-technical words** [*User Story*? ] (ex:calculate the expenses), and watch how they do them.
 * Usually all or almost all users turn around a core behavior, this is your takeaway.
 * Trap N.1: Avoid discussions where the topic is "so we suppose the users should do this and that"